-- Typos in resume.
 Correct punctuation and grammar are also important.

-- Resumes lacking a listing of skills.
 Employers will want to easily see what it is that you’ve been doing at your previous jobs.

-- Wrong email address listed on resume.
 Nothing will frustrate a potential employer more than having an email returned undeliverable due to “address unknown.”
 And, not all employers want (or have the time) to pick up the phone to call you.

-- Exact dates of employment not included on resume.
 Not including the actual dates you were employed at a specific company could be a red flag and a cause for suspicion on the employer’s part.
 If your resume has gaps in employment, it’s likely that you’ll have the opportunity to address this at the appropriate time.

 26,238+ Warehouse jobs